abellows50/seneshtimes/README.md

 The web developer is Abel Bellows (abellows50).

-the website can be viewed at seneshtimes.pythonanywhere.com
+the website can be viewed at [The Senesh Times](seneshtimes.pythonanywhere.com)